 Viravarman (456-484) and the Chenla Dynasty

 Either by fate or by design, the Sumerian Under-world was well known in the Sumerian cosmogony as being the death-place of the world's fallen court.
 After the Kuru's war, the Indian continent became the escape ground of the fallen court from any part of the world.
 Joined later by the fallen Tchou dynasty, a new Hiong-Wang kingdom was under way to form itself at Southeast Asia.
 In the development, the Vakataka consortium was formed to allow these fallen courts to restore themselves with the grass-root local Naga leadership of king Samantha 's descendants.
 Evidences also show that Funan and Prey-Nokor were two of the active members of the Samvat.
 Following the conquest of King Fan-Tche-Man, evidences show that the Funan Empire got enough strength to take the leading role to challenge the Chinese intervention (Indianization: The Rise of the Gupta: The Naga Connection).
 The situation complicated with the fall of the Han dynasty that drove out the top Hiong-Nu leadership down to take refuge at Mahidhara.
-The subsequent rise of the Kushans also lent support to the remnant Mauryan court to take control of Vakataka court through intermarriage.
-After warding off the naga powerhouses of Padmavati, Samudragupta completed the formation of the Gupta court, started by his father Chandragupta I. As we shall see, the Gupta's intrusion in the naga countries had direct effect on the state affair of Prey-Nokor.
-In its latest history, we knew of the Lin-Yi king Fan Wen (336-349) who usurped the Prey-Nokor throne from the rightful heir of the Kamara court.
+The subsequent return of the Koshans also lent support to the remnant Cham legacy by allowing them to rise up over both the Gangetic India and Southeast Asia.
+It would stop altogether the Gupta's campaign to drive down the dominance of the Cham leadership in the state affair of Prey-Nokor.
+In its latest history, the Cham continued on making their intrusion in Southeast Asia since the fall of the Hiong-Wang Kingdom.
+It started with the Lin-Yi king Fan Wen (336-349) who usurped the Prey-Nokor throne from the rightful heir of the Kamara court.
 During his short reign, he fought the Chin dynasty of China for the control of Je-Nan (Prey-Nokor: The Break down of the Hiong-Wang Kingdom: The Fight for Independence).
 We had assumed that he was of Cham background who tried to restore back the Cham aristocracy of Champapura.
 Assumably after Wen's failed northern campaign, the throne of Prey-Nokor was taken back by the Kamara king Fan Fo.
 His reign then ended by the usurpation of a court member whom the Chinese source identified as a son of the Funan king named Tang-Ken-TChoun.

 Wen-ti was killed next by Tang-Ken-Tchoun, son of the king of Funan.
 The grand officer Fan Tchou-Nong subdued the troubles and ascended the throne himself.
 (Funan: VKI: P. 272)